pism/pism/doc/sphinx/simplified-geometry.rst

    :name: fig-MISMIPmode2results

    Results from MISMIP grid mode 2, with 1.2 km spacing, for steady state of experiment
-   1a: profile at step 7 (compare Figure :numref:`fig-MISMIPmodel1exper1aA7`).
+   1a: profile at step 7 (compare :numref:`fig-MISMIPmodel1exper1aA7`).

 Generally the PISM result does not put the grounding line in the same location as Schoof's boundary layer theory, and at least at coarser resolutions the problem is with PISM's numerical solution, not with Schoof's semi-analytic theory.
 The result improves under grid refinement, however.
-Results from grid mode 3 with 6 km spacing, instead of 12 km in mode 1, are the right part of Figure :numref:`fig-MISMIPmodel1exper1aA7`.
+Results from grid mode 3 with 6 km spacing, instead of 12 km in mode 1, are the right part of :numref:`fig-MISMIPmodel1exper1aA7`.
 The corresponding results from grid mode 2, with 1.2 km spacing, are in Figure :numref:`fig-MISMIPmode2results`.
 Note that the difference between the numerical grounding line location and the semi-analytical location has been reduced from 76 km for grid mode 1